 III.
-Describe your level of responsibility in what occurred.
+Describe your level of responsibility in what occurred

 - a.
 Ultimately, the university expects that students will be accountable for their actions.
 If you are responsible for what happened, you should state this.
-Rather than trying to mitigate what you did, simply state that you committed a violation and would like to try to fix it and learn from it.
+Rather than trying to mitigate what you did, simply state that you committed a violation and would like to learn from it and alter future behavior.
 Furthermore, if you take this route, it is helpful to talk about what you are now doing to be proactive about avoiding the situation in the future and preventing yourself from violating the Student Handbook again.
 The university community expects responsible citizenship of students.
 Talk about what you are doing to be a positive contributor to the community and how you have addressed your behavior so far.
 What are you doing to seek self-improvement on your own? - b.
 Sometimes you may feel that you are somewhat but not entirely responsible for what occurred.
 If this is the case, it is important to explain what specifically you take responsibility for and what specifically you feel you are not responsible for.
-If there are mitigating factors that you feel detract from your level of responsibility, it is important to state those factors.
-Another example might be any overriding feelings or stress at the time that impacted what you did in the moment.
-If you think someone else is responsible for certain actions, you should specify who was responsible, what they were responsible for, and how their actions impacted yours.
+If there are mitigating factors that you feel detract from your level of